BodbDearg/PsyDoom/README.md

     - Put files in this folder (note: not in any child folders!) that you wish to override, e.g 'MAP01.WAD'.
     - If the game goes to load a file such as 'MAP01.WAD' and it is present in the overrides dir, then the on-disk version will be used instead.
 ## Current limitations/bugs
+- CD music does not work unless a single .bin & .cue file is used - multiple .bin files for individual CD tracks will not work.
+This bug will be fixed eventually.
-- Some occasional sound issues, sound is mostly OK at this point though.
+- Some very occasional sound stuttering issues, sound is mostly OK at this point though.
 - The intro movie does not play yet.

 ## How to build